FunnelKit

 Upon successful order placement, the order status goes to ‘Processing’.

-Since the virtual products cannot be delivered to you, the order status will still show in processing.
+Since the virtual products cannot be delivered to you, the order status will remain processing.

-However, you can use a plugin called Autocomplete WooCommerce Orders that allows you to complete the order status for virtual products.
+However, you can use a plugin called Autocomplete WooCommerce Orders to set the order status for virtual products.

 We’ll discuss the autoprocessing of order status later in this post.